 - README: Identifies the bomb and its owners. - bomb: The executable binary bomb. - bomb.c: Source file with the bomb's main routine and a friendly greeting from Dr. Evil.

-If you lose the .tar file for your bomb, no problem; just go back to http://studcw2.cs.ucl.ac.uk:15213/ and request it again.
+If you lose the .tar.gz file for your bomb, no problem; just clone the GitHub copy of your grading server registration repo again.